-Each Student Paper Finalist is required to prepare a short oral presentation and a poster.
+Each Student Paper Finalist is required to prepare a short elevator pitch and a poster.
 The poster session will take place Monday evening.
 Please prepare your poster according to the “Guidelines for a Poster Session Presentation” published on the RWW website.
 Additional needs required for your poster presentation (such as AC power) may also be made available at your board.
 These requests will be addressed on an individual basis.
-Email your request to Student Paper Contest Chair by 20 December 2017.
+Email your request to Student Paper Contest Chair by 20 December.
 We will try to provide these.

 Judges from all topical conferences will select the first and second place winners among the Student Paper Finalists based on the quality of the final paper, the poster presentation, and the oral presentation.
 The winners will be announced at the Plenary Session on Tuesday morning.

 A: Yes, if you are a full- or part-time student and you did the substantial portion of the work.
 Please check the box during the submission process to enter the Student Paper Contest.

 Q: Do I have to book the Awards Ceremony?

 A: No. The organizers will add the Awards Ceremony to your account if you are selected as Student Paper Finalists at no additional charge.

 Please read Detailed version of Authors' Instructions for Summary Submission (PDF) for instructions regarding student paper submissions.